0-Gas-0/Stylus-Sample-Chess/README.md

 - Make sure all your images have been uploaded
 - Open the sample file
 - Replace the Imgur links with those of your images
-- Save, then copy (ctrl-c) all of the text.
+- Save, then copy (ctrl-c) all of the text

 ## Fourth Step : Copying on Stylus
 - Open the settings for the Stylus extension